lixucuhk/Channel-wise-Gated-Res2Net/README.md

 # Channel-wise-Gated-Res2Net
-The implementation codes will be released soon.
+The implementation codes for the paper accepted to INTERSPEECH 2021 will be released soon.